Wednesday, October 8, 2025

 A primary key can be a unique key, but not vice versa.

 We previously illustrated how to create and manage primary keys using T-SQL statements in dbForge Studio for SQL Server to compose and execute these queries.
-Yet, dbForge Studio is not just an interface for SQL coding.
+However, dbForge Studio for SQL Server is not just an interface for SQL coding.
 It’s an all-embracing integrated development environment for all database-related tasks in SQL Server.
 Moreover, it greatly simplifies routine operations by transferring them into a visual mode and offering all-rounded CLI-powered automation.

 • With Database Designer, you can create and edit databases, visualizing all objects and their relationships on ER diagrams and utilizing reverse and forward engineering.